-You may experience some soreness or aching at the injection site.
+You may find your pain gets worse for a few weeks before it gets better.
+You may notice a feeling of numbness, heaviness or pins and needles.
+This is normal and will wear off.
+Take your regular painkillers and try and move about the house, but do not do anything too strenuous.
 Please keep the area of the injections dry for 24 hours following the procedure.
-Do not worry if your pain feels worse for a few days as this sometimes happens.
 Take your regular pain killers and medications as normal and this should settle down.
 Try to keep on the move about the house whilst avoiding anything too strenuous.